lordbakyarou/SnakeGame/README.md

 You can also replace the images used in the game (`body.png`, `head.png`, and `apple.png`) with your own images.
 Make sure to update the file paths in the `loadImages` method accordingly.

+## Restart Game

+To restart the game after it ends, you can press the "Play Me" button.
+This will start a new game with a fresh snake and score.

+## Max Score

+The maximum score achieved in the game is calculated based on the length of the snake.
+Each apple eaten increases the length of the snake, and the score is calculated by subtracting 3 from the length and multiplying the result by 100.

 ## Acknowledgements

 This game was created by Mayur Hanwate and is provided as an open-source project.
 Feel free to modify, distribute, and use this code for learning or personal purposes.